openmc-dev/openmc/docs/source/io_formats/plots.rst

     Specifies the number of pixels or voxels to be used along each of the basis directions for "slice" and "voxel" plots, respectively.
 Should be two or three integers separated by spaces.

-    .. warning:: The ``pixels`` input determines the output file size.
-For the PPM format, 10 million pixels will result in a file just under 30 MB in size.
-A 10 million voxel binary file will be around 40 MB.

     .. warning:: If the aspect ratio defined in ``pixels`` does not match the aspect ratio defined in ``width`` the plot may appear stretched